 Shifts are to be changed at the same time every day.
-Cashiers who are late for shift have the option of assuming the cash drawer as is or counting down and changing pay point.
+Cashiers who are late for shift have the option of assuming the cash drawer as is or counting down and changing point of sale.
 Cashiers who assume cash drawers as is are assuming all shortages at the end of the day.
 Customers must not be inconvenienced due to cashier tardiness.
 Only one cashier should be working on the register during pay point period.

 All lottery and lotto are to be run through the register.
 Paid-outs for the lottery are to be rung up on the lotto paid out key.
 All scratch off ticket sales must be rung up.
+Playing lottery and lotto while on the clock will result in disciplinary action up to and including immediate termination of employment.